Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 Days after Hurricane Ian tore through Florida, wiping out neighborhoods and turning streets into rivers, rescue crews searching for survivors are reporting more deaths as recovery efforts continue.

-Officials confirmed Ian has killed at least 76 people in Florida after it made landfall last week as a Category 4 storm, decimating coastal towns, flooding homes, collapsing roofs, flinging boats into buildings and sending cars floating in the water left behind.
+Officials confirmed Ian has killed at least 88 people in Florida after it made landfall last week as a Category 4 storm, decimating coastal towns, flooding homes, collapsing roofs, flinging boats into buildings and sending cars floating in the water left behind.
+Fifty-four of those deaths alone occurred in southwestern Florida's Lee County, which includes Fort Myers and Sanibel Island, Sheriff Carmine Marceno said Monday.
 Four other people died in storm-related incidents as Ian churned into North Carolina.

 More than 1,600 people have been rescued from Hurricane Ian's path in parts of southwest and central Florida since last week, Gov. Ron DeSantis' office said Sunday.